Bride and Groom Gift Exchange: Is That a Thing?

 Origins of Wedding Gifts

 The origins of the bride and groom gift exchange aren't entirely clear, but traditions surrounding wedding gifts have gone through many permutations over the centuries.
 It most likely began with the tradition of the dowry, thousands of years ago.

 In those days, a dowry was paid for the bride to compensate for the cost of the wedding and make it easier for the bride and groom to start their lives together.
 Of course, many dowries went to the parents of the bride rather than to the couple getting married.
-Also, the whole concept of a dowry feels a little... icky by today's standards.
+Also, the concept of a dowry feels very outdated by today's standards.

 The Bride and Groom Gift Exchange

-It has become customary for brides and grooms to exchange gifts, as well as vows and rings, when they get married.
-You might call it an "optional tradition."
-Some couples exchange gifts the night before the wedding, the morning of the wedding, and some exchange the gifts after the ceremony is complete.
+It has become customary for brides and grooms to exchange gifts and vows and rings when they get married.
+While it is considered an "optional tradition", this type of sentimental gift exchange between couples on their wedding day is becoming increasingly popular.
+Some couples exchange gifts the night before the wedding or the morning of the wedding, and some exchange gifts after the ceremony is complete.
 Other couples decide to skip the gift exchange altogether because they've already spent an astronomical sum of money on their wedding, and already exchanged a deeply meaningful set of vows and rings.

 The type of gift you give is equally open to your own interpretation.
 Some couples like to exchange useful gifts for their wedding day, such as a necklace for the bride and cufflinks for the groom, to be worn during the ceremony.
 Others choose to give a small but meaningful token of their love, while a few may even make the gift exchange a big moment involving expensive gifts.

 Choosing Your Gifts for The Bride and Groom Gift Exchange